stazh/TranskribusAPI/README.md

 #### Output:

-- ModelEvaluation.xlsx - The program writes the results in an excel file on the defined path defined as Zielordner.
+- ModelEvaluation.xlsx - The program writes the results in an excel file in the defined path (Zielordner).
-- Folders with images of the lines with best and worst error rate.
+- Folders with images of the lines with best and worst error rate in the defined path (Zielordner).

 ### Module Text export per text region